About News Publications Experience Honors Projects Contact

 Contact

 Open to research collaborations, applied scientist roles, and conversations about multilingual AI safety in the APAC region.
+Also always up for a coffee chat about side projects, community building, or new ideas — formal or completely informal.